Welcome to the WorkLife Office at MSU

 Making Work and Life Compatible

 - Family: Family refers to the people with whom you closely relate.
-Family can be parents and kids, elders, partners, multi-generation, foster parents, guardians, adoptive parents, new parents, teen parents, LGBTQIA+, empty nest parents, stepfamily, single parent, adult caregivers, and grandparents.
+Family can be parents and kids, elders, partners, multi-generation, foster parents, guardians, adoptive parents, new parents, teen parents, LGBTQIA+, empty nest parents, stepfamily, single parent, adult caregivers, grandparents or anyone who you include as family.
 The intention of the word “family” is to be as broadly inclusive as possible.
 The most utilized topics in this area are caregiving (childcare and eldercare) and issues surrounding families and children/elders.

 - Career: Career refers to the span of one’s working years from first full-time position, to new hire with MSU, through career transitions, educational experiences, training, promotion, retirement, and transitioning into life after retirement.

 - Workplace: Workplace is the environment in which work is done.
 It refers not only to the physical space, but also the culture of the environment and the mental well-being of those within the work group and ultimately the larger campus community.

 - Community: Community includes those working at MSU, as well as those who provide or receive resources from MSU and partner with MSU to achieve common goals.
 Community also refers to groups within the university that connect for a variety of reasons from interest, background, and common goals.
 This service focuses on connecting people to both campus and the surrounding community.

 - Newcomers: Newcomers are a subset of Community.
 Newcomers are those who are applying or have recently started working at MSU.
 The needs of this group peak early in the start of their employment with assistance in relocation, as newcomers attempt to settle into the new environment both at work and in the surrounding area.
 Potential new hires/applicants in the interview process land in this category.
 It is important for recruitment and retention that people feel welcome and find places to connect within the community.

 - Potential new hires/applicant consultation information